benhammy96/backtesting-simulator/README.md

 ## Overview

-This project simulates trading strategies using synthetic data to evaluate performance metrics such as Time-Weighted Average Price (TWAP) and Volume-Weighted Average Price (VWAP).
+This project simulates trading strategies using synthetic data to evaluate performance metrics such as Time-Weighted Average Price and Volume-Weighted Average Price.
 It provides insights into execution costs and slippage, aiding in the assessment of trading strategies.

 ## Features